Get in touch

 Generally speaking, qualifying expenditure must be deductible as a revenue expense of the trade for corporation tax purposes.
 This means it must not be capital in nature, however R&D capital allowances may be available for capital expenditure.
 Again this is something we can help you with.

-Costs that can be included under the SME scheme are many and varied, and include:
+Eligible costs under the SME scheme are very specific and include:

 R&D Tax Credits must be claimed a maximum of two years from the end of the accounting period during which the innovative project took place.
+From the 1st April 2023, if you are a first time claimant you will need to inform HMRC in advance that they wish to claim.
+This must be done within 6 months of the accounting period end.
 Don’t leave it too late!